IT Support Oshawa

 Why Oshawa Businesses Pick Fusion Computing

 Oshawa is the most industrially dense city in Durham Region.
-GM Oshawa employs around 2,500 workers on Silverado and Sierra truck assembly, anchoring a tier-1 and tier-2 auto supply chain throughout east Durham.
-Ontario Tech, Durham College, and Trent University Durham form a research-computing cluster north of the 401 that is increasingly commercializing spin-outs.
+GM Oshawa Assembly builds the Chevrolet Silverado and GMC Sierra pickups with roughly 3,000 unionized workers, anchoring a tier-1 and tier-2 auto supply chain throughout east Durham.
+Ontario Tech University, Durham College, and Trent University Durham form a research-computing cluster north of the 401 that is increasingly commercializing spin-outs.
 Lakeridge Health Oshawa is the regional acute-care anchor.
 And OPG Darlington Nuclear, immediately east in Clarington, sustains a specialty-supply corridor with compliance realities most Ontario MSPs have never encountered.

 Smaller Oshawa-local MSPs cover office IT well but lack the compliance depth needed for IATF or CMMC-adjacent work.
 Larger Toronto MSPs dispatch from downtown but are usually US-owned and do not carry the CISSP-led, Canadian-owned, inclusive-pricing model.
 Fusion threads the needle at the 25-to-150-user Oshawa operator size.

-Fusion resolves 93% of issues on the first contact against an MSP industry average near 70%.
-For an Oshawa tier-2 auto supplier with a missed OEM EDI shipment, or a Lakeridge-adjacent clinic with a PHIPA incident timer running, that gap matters.
+Fusion engineers own the fix.
+Your call reaches someone who already knows your environment instead of a tier-1 script reader, so the root cause gets addressed rather than re-ticketed next week.
+For an Oshawa tier-2 auto supplier with a missed OEM EDI shipment, or a Lakeridge-adjacent clinic with a PHIPA incident timer running, that difference is the whole point of outsourcing IT.

 Fusion Computing has delivered IT support to Canadian businesses since 2012.
 CEO Mike Pearlstein holds the CISSP certification.
 Engagements align to CIS Controls v8.1.
 Canadian-owned, all data stored in Canada.